MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-While the majority of chemicals in beauty products present minimal or absolutely no threat, several are linked to serious health problems, including developmental delays and cancer.
-Cosmetic chemicals invade the body through internal use, the skin, and inhalation, and pose the same risks as food chemicals, per this site.
+Though most chemicals in beauty products pose slight or absolutely no threat, several have been linked to substantial health problems, including neurological harm and cancer.
+Cosmetic chemicals get into the body through inhalation, the skin, and ingestion, and lead to similar risks as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in food and various other common items.
-Still, no sector of consumer items is accountable to less government oversight than cosmetics and other personal products, including Lipstick.
-While most of the chemicals and contaminants in cosmetics and personal care products almost certainly pose little risk, exposure to a few has been linked to major health problems, including cancer.
+Chemicals linked to cancer are found in food, water, and lots of other commonly used products.
+Yet, no category of consumer products is susceptible to less government oversight than cosmetics and other personal products, including Lipstick.
+While most of the chemicals in cosmetics and personal care products in all likelihood pose little risk, your exposure to some has been linked to critical health disorders, including cancer.